ungoodblog/ungoodblog.github.io/_posts/2020-05-26-Fuzzing-Like-A-Caveman-3.md

 + Flipping seventh bit: `01000011` = 67, and
 + Flipping eighth bit: `010000001` = 64.

 As you can see, we're locked in to a severely limited amount of possibilities.

+So for this program, I've opted to replace this mutation method with one that instead just substitutes a random byte instead of a bit within the byte.

 ## Vulnerable Program
 I wrote a simple cartoonish program to demonstrate how hard it can be for "dumb" fuzzers to find bugs.
 Imagine a target application that has several decision trees in the disassembly map view of the binary.
 The application performs 2-3 checks on the input to see if it meets certain criteria before passing the input to some sort of vulnerable function.
 Here is what I mean: